Thorinair/ThoriTrack-VRCFT-For-Valve-Index/README.md

 This repository provides the STL files for 3D printing out your own ThoriTrack, as well as source blend files.

-**NOTE: This repository is still under heavy construction.
-Need to add tutorials and descriptions for assembly.**

 ## Assembly Guide

 You can read the assembly guide here: [ThoriTrack - Assembly Guide](guide/README.md)